w3c/wot-architecture/explainer/explainer11.md

 mobile devices such as phones.
-Devices themselves might be mobile and so their network location should not be tied to their physical location nor should such devices be treated as being continuously connected; an example is the connected car.
+Devices themselves might be mobile and so their network location should not be tied to their physical location nor should such devices be treated as being continuously connected.
+An example is the connected car, which will frequently be disconnected and when connected, connected through different network access points.
 Devices are often located behind firewalls and
-NATs in which case proxies may be required for traversal and visibility outside the local network.
+NATs (network address translators) in which case proxies may be required for traversal and visibility outside the local network.
 Digital twins may be required to mirror state for devices that are not continuously online for power-saving, mobility, or other reasons.
-Many usage scenarios involving timely action in the case of alerts require the use of "push" event notification and cannot rely on pure request/response patterns driven by the client.
+Many usage scenarios involving timely action in the case of alerts.
+This may require the use of "push" event notification and cannot rely on pure request/response patterns driven by the client.

 ## Detailed design discussion
 The architecture document defines a common WoT Architecture and serves as an entry point and introduction to several other documents defining the WoT Building Blocks.